Travelling with high cholesterol

-With this is in mind there’s a strong possibility that you, or one of your companions, could benefit from taking care of their cholesterol levels when travelling.
+If levels are high it’s especially important to take care when travelling.
 But don’t worry – this doesn’t mean you have to stop enjoying yourself on holiday!
 We’ve put together a guide for travelling with high cholesterol, so that with a bit of extra planning and a few tweaks to your lifestyle, you can holiday with peace of mind.

-Your doctor will be able to tell you whether your plans are suitable, and if your cholesterol levels are high, may be able to recommend a better time for you to travel or for you to change your holiday slightly.
+Consider visiting your doctor for a health check-up before you travel.
+Your doctor will be able to tell you whether your plans are suitable.
+If your cholesterol levels are high, they may be able to recommend a better time for you to travel or for you to change your holiday slightly.

-If you have been advised to change your diet, here’s some added professional advice:
+If you’ve been advised to change your diet, here’s some added professional advice:

 With the okay from a doctor, there should be no reason why your cholesterol levels will stop you enjoying your time away.

-Cholesterol-lowering medications work best if you take them on a schedule, as prescribed, so you don’t want to skip them during a long flight or get confused about time zones.
+Cholesterol-lowering medications work best if you take them on a schedule, as prescribed.
 Make sure you have enough medication to cover your trip, as well as a few days extra, in case you can’t get a top-up in the few days after you return.

 If you’re flying, consider carrying medication in your hand luggage (subject to airline restrictions).
-Make sure it’s a legal medicine in the destination(s) you’re travelling to, in the original packaging and is clearly labelled with your name and prescription information.
+Make sure it’s a legal medicine in the destination(s) you’re travelling to.
+It will need to be in the original packaging and clearly labelled with your name and prescription information.
 It’s often advised that you carry a copy of your prescription – plus a letter from your doctor explaining your condition.

-When you’re in the air, remember to get up and move around the cabin as often as you can.
 Sitting still for long periods – such as during long flights – can cause changes in blood circulation and can increase the risk of a clot.
-Particularly if you have circulatory condition such as high cholesterol.
-For this reason, you may also want to consider buying an aisle seat and ‘flight socks’.
+Particularly if you have a circulatory condition such as high cholesterol.
+You may want to consider buying an aisle seat and ‘flight socks’.
 Also known as compression stockings, they reduce the risk of clots in your legs (DVT’s).
-Be sure to get the right size, weight and fit for you – and try not to cross your legs!

 Avoid eating too many on-board snacks, which are often high in salt and fat content.
 Staying well-hydrated is also important as dehydration can increase cholesterol levels.